AdaGold/git-practice/README.md

 Each team member who was unable to push to github should instead **pull** the changes which are on github, but not available locally.

-Notice we are following the directions git provides.
+_Notice we are following the directions git provided above._

 ```
 $ git pull
 ```

-Everyone should verify that you have their teammate's function.
-Then each remaining teammate should push their changes to github with:
+After pulling changes from Github verify that the local repository matches Github.
+Then each remaining teammate should push their changes to github.

 ```
 $ git push
 ```

+Goups of 3 will have one teammate repeat this step until everyone's function is on Github.

 ### Step 5:  Working on the Same Function